nim-lang/Nim/doc/tut1.rst

   that belong to the first condition that evaluates to `true`.

-The `when` statement is useful for writing platform-specific code, similar to the `#ifdef` construct in the C programming language.
+The `when` statement is useful for writing platform-specific code, similar to the `#ifdef`:c: construct in the C programming language.

 Statements and indentation